 Let’s take a look at the reasons why this happens, and how we can deal with it.

-Why do long-term community members feel disconnected?
+Why do long-term members feel disconnected?

 In one specific case shared at the CMX Summit 2018 conference, Ben Leong of Envato found a pronounced trend: the longer people remained members of the Envato community he leads, the less “sense of community” they reported feeling.

 I found Leong’s community data trend not only fascinating but consistent with many of my experiences building online communities.
 With few exceptions, I have also seen this negative correlation for any community that does not consciously tailor its strategy to serve its most senior members.
 (You can get all the slides from Ben’s CMX presentation here).